notkingsley/for-da-future/README.md

-# float-range-function
+# float-range
-A python function that generates float numbers in a specified range
+A python script that generates float numbers in a specified range